 The Rundeck graphical console provides the ability to execute commands to a set of filtered Node resources.
-The Command page can accept any command string you might run via an SSH command or via the dispatch shell tool.
+The Command page can accept any command string you might run via an SSH command or via the rd adhoc shell tool.

 Note, your ability to view Nodes and execute commands on them depends on your ACL policy.